beeware/rubicon-objc/docs/how-to/c-functions.rst

     If you're running this code from an editor or IDE and don't see ``Hello!`` printed out, try running the code from a Python REPL in a terminal window instead.
 Some editors/IDEs, such as Python's IDLE, can only capture and display output produced by high-level Python functions (such as ``print``), but not output from low-level C functions (such as ``puts``).

-    The return value of ``puts`` is ignored in this example, because it isn't significant here.
+    The return value of ``puts`` is ignored in this example.
+It indicates whether or not the call was successful.
+If ``puts`` succeeds, it returns a non-negative integer (the exact value is not significant and has no defined meaning).
+If ``puts`` encounters an error, it returns the ``EOF`` constant (on Apple OSes, this is ``-1``).

+    The ``puts`` function generally doesn't fail, except for edge cases that are unlikely to happen in practice.
+With most other C functions, you need to be more careful about checking the return value, to make sure that errors from the function call are detected and handled.
+Unlike in Python, if you forget to check whether a C function call failed, any errors from that call are silently ignored, which often leads to bad behavior or crashes.

 Most real examples of C functions are more complicated than ``puts``, but the basic procedure for calling them is the same: import or load the function's C library, set the function's return type and argument types based on the relevant header, and then call the function as needed.